Sadly, even today, too many children in Massachusetts and around the world are victims of sexual exploitation.

 The behavior the law is talking about includes:

-What are the Punishments?
+What are the punishments for child pornography?

 A person convicted of possession of child pornography can face up to five years in state prison and a fine of up to $10,000 for a first offense.
 They will also be required to register with the Sex Offender Registry Board, which could have a devastating effect on their life.

 How do you defend against a child pornography accusation?